California State Library Executive Staff

 Deputy State Librarian

 Narinder Sufi was appointed Deputy State Librarian for the California State Library in August 2017 by Governor Jerry Brown.
-Narinder has over 14 years’ experience in library management, project management and community development background.
+Narinder has nearly 15 years experience in library management, project management and community development.
 Prior to this role she was director of libraries and community development at Luton Culture in England.

-Narinder has a Master’s degree in information management (librarianship) from Thames Valley University in London.
+Narinder holds a Master’s degree in information management (librarianship) from Thames Valley University in London.
 She is also a Prince II qualified project manager.

 Bureau Chief, Information Technology Bureau